 Did You Know?

 Esmond's father, Harold Rothermere, briefly supported fascist causes in the Daily Mail in the 1930's, when appeasement was a popular option.
 Any hint of supporting appeasement disappeared from the paper after Esmond took over in 1940.
 See more

-Written by Spo-De-Odee
+Written by Irving Berlin

-Performed by Antonia Thomas See more
+Performed by Connee Boswell See more